Certified Community Behavioral Health Clinics (CCBHCs)

 • Adults with serious mental illness

-• Children and adolescents with serious emotional disorders
+• Children and youth with serious emotional disorders

-• Children, adolescents and adults with moderate to severe substance use disorders
+• Children, youth, and adults with moderate to severe substance use disorders

-• Children and adolescents in state custody who have behavioral health issues
+• Children and youth in state custody who have behavioral health conditions

 • Young adults with mental illness or substance use disorders identified as in need of treatment by the courts, law enforcement, or hospital emergency rooms.